zeroregard/Ars-Zero/README.md

 *   Items:
     *   **Creative/Archmage/Mage/Novice Spell Staff:** Has 3 spell phases (begin, tick, end) each with 10 glyph slots.
 Dyable.
-    *   **Psion's Circlet:** A wearable circlet (Curios head slot) with 3 spell phases (begin, tick, end) each with 10 glyph slots.
-Tier 3 (Archmage).
+    *   **Psion's Circlet:** A Tier 3 wearable circlet (Curios head slot) with 3 spell phases (begin, tick, end) each with 10 glyph slots.
 Cast spells by holding the channel key while wearing it.
-Dyable.
 *   Glyphs:
     *   **Temporal Context Form:** Resolve spell at previous spell phase output.
 Only usable in the spell staff's 'tick' or 'end' phases
     *   **Near Form**: Cast 1 block ahead of your look direction